 IRS Form 990 for the most recent 3 years

 5. Please send your organization's completed application package to the Foundation no later than the deadline.
-Upon receipt, your application will be reviewed to ensure it is complete for the Board of Trustee's review and possible approval at their next meeting.
+Upon receipt, your application will be reviewed to ensure it is complete for the Board of Trustees' consideration.
 If your application package is incomplete, your organization will be notified as soon as possible.